yonimn2000/keyboard-lights-fun/README.md

 A simple tool to toggle Num, Caps, and Scroll lock lights in different patterns.

-The tool includes a pattern editor in which forms can be easily created and modified.
+The tool includes a pattern editor in which patterns can easily be created and modified.

 The release includes 11 premade patterns.